Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

-His aides said the government’s role was to advocate for vaccinations, not mandate them as they maintained hope that the vaccine skepticism stoked by misinformation on social media, conservative commentators and some Republican politicians would fade.
+His aides said the government’s role was to advocate for vaccinations, not mandate them, as they maintained hope that the vaccine skepticism stoked by misinformation on social media, conservative commentators and some Republican politicians would fade.

 That hope was not realized.